yuanweiz/CS6533/Readme.txt

 So if you find these classes useless, just ignore them, and focus on the homework part. :)

+P.S.
+Arcball is now supported, you can drag around.

 Sincerely,
 Weizhe Yuan